Q&A with Dr. James M. Ford

 A: Much of cancer research is moving in the direction of defining different molecular subtypes within a specific kind of cancer.
 For breast cancer, this discovery has brought great insights into how we think about treating the disease(s).
 I think the next steps are going to be identifying more targets specific to the various subtypes of breast cancer.
 The final extension of that, of course, would be to personalize, or understand, a cancer at the individual level, that is, sequencing all or many of the genes of a tumor and identifying a particular target of treatment that would be most effective for that patient.
 This is the ultimate form of personalized medicine, and the advances in genomics, as well as in developing targeted therapeutics, will bring us there.

 Q: What other projects are you currently working on?
 A: My lab in general is working on DNA repair processes in a number of tumors, including breast cancer.
-Dr. Shaveta Vinayak (2010 ASCO Young Investigator, supported by a separate BCRF grant through ASCO) is a post-doctoral oncology fellow pursuing the idea that PARP inhibitors might be used as agents for prevention of triple negative breast cancer, and has developed laboratory models to study this possibility.
+Dr. Shaveta Vinayak (2010 ASCO Young Investigator, supported by a separate BCRF grant through ASCO) is a post-doctoral oncology fellow pursuing the idea that PARP inhibitors might be used as agents for TNBC prevention, and has developed laboratory models to study this possibility.
 We also are excited about recent results from a large drug screen that identified several compounds that actually enhance DNA repair activity, and thus might serve to counteract the mutagenic consequences of unrepaired DNA damage, particularly in individuals at high susceptibility due to BRCA1/2 mutations.

 Q: How close are we to preventing and curing all forms of breast cancer?